MinistrySafe/api-documentation/source/index.html.md

   }
 ```

-Webhooks are triggered upon successful completion of a training by a user, and can be configured in your developer console.
+Webhooks are triggered upon successful User completion of a Training and may be configured in your developer console.

-If webhooks are enabled, when a trainee completes a quiz, we send a http POST request to the URLs you choose to specify.
+If webhooks are enabled, we send an HTTP POST request to the URLs you specify when a Trainee completes a quiz.

-## Background checks
+## Background Checks

 ### Implementation